hoch/spiral-waveform/README.md

-# waveform-renderer
+# spiral-waveform

-Custom element for rendering audio waveform (Polymer 1.0)
+A Polymer element for rendering audio waveform (Polymer 1.0).